<update last paragraph>

 (I have a red flag in my mind that they are targeted this way when they are young… We are seeing this tactic a lot these days.)

 If a young girl is hurt in such a situation, you may see her rebel against society.
-It’s a betrayal of their trust on our parts, especially when bad things happen from crappy people.
+It’s a betrayal of their trust on our parts, especially when bad things happen from crappy people who she thinks has Government support.
 Underlying anger will be a symptom.
 She will rebel most likely.